Skip to content

 Learn more

-The Center for Justice & Economic Advancement and our network of expert partners are available to help you learn about fair chance hiring, develop effective models of postsecondary education in prisons, advocate for policies that normalize opportunity, and more.
+The Center for Justice & Economic Advancement and our network of expert partners are available to help you learn about fair chance employment, develop effective models of postsecondary education in prisons, advocate for policies that normalize opportunity, and more.
 Contact us to learn more about how you can partner with us or support our work, and subscribe for updates.